-The latest figures from the OECD show, once again, Ireland at the top of the list of the most productive countries on earth.
+The latest figures from the OECD show, once again, Ireland ranked #1 of the Top 10 Most Productive Countries in the World.

 With each worker contributing an average of £93.7 per hour to the value of the economy, this puts them at nearly twice the OECD average.

 But how are they achieving this?

 Multinationals are the Secret of Ireland’s Productivity

 The simple reason for Ireland’s amazing productivity is the predominance of multinationals in the Emerald Isle.

 Lured by one of the most attractive corporate tax rates in the world, Ireland is home to more than 1,000 FDI giants.
 Companies such as Google, HP, Apple, IBM, Facebook employ tens of thousands and have bought over 54 billion in revenue to the island.

 Since the 1990s, Ireland has more than doubled its labour productivity, while countries such as the UK, Germany and France have failed to reverse declining levels.

 Could Joe Biden’s Tax Changes End Ireland’s Competitive Advantage?

 This month’s announcement by the Biden administration, that they will be pushing for a global minimum corporate tax rate, could have drastic implications for Ireland’s economy.